 Was Elvis in general good health at the time of his death?

 He was not.
 In 1977, Elvis was suffering from the following ailments: high blood pressure, aucoma, an enlarged colon and liver damage.
 It’s also reported that he weighed 25 stone, was bed-ridden and could barely do anything without help from an assistant.
 Some have claimed, though, that this is an exaggeration.
-Yet it is generally agreed that Elvis was far from the young, fit Marine he had once been.
+Yet it is generally agreed that Elvis was far from the young, fit army sergeant he had once been.